zyz111/SCVAE/README.md

 # S-CVAE
-'We uploaded the portion of our key code about Incremental Greedy Region, and the complete code will be uploaded when the work is officially accepted.'
+'We uploaded the portion of our key code about Incremental Greedy Region, and the available code will be uploaded when the work is officially accepted.'

 **1） Time cost in practical scenarios**